-The City shall include language in its standard contract forms which provides that City contracts shall be voidable or rescindable at the discretion of the Mayor and Council at any time if a public servant who is a party to the contract has an interest in such contract and fails to disclose such interest.
-Such contract shall also be voidable or rescindable if a lobbyist or employee of the contracting party offers a prohibited gift, gratuity, honoraria, or payment to a public servant in relations to the contract.
+Subject to law, including MCL §15.328, The City shall include language in its standard contract forms which provides that City contracts shall be voidable or rescindable at the discretion of the Mayor and Council at any time if a public servant who is a party to the contract has an interest in such contract and fails to disclose such interest, and Ssuch contracts shall may also be voidable or rescindable if a lobbyist or employee of the contracting party offers a prohibited gift, gratuity, honoraria, or payment to a public servant, in relations to the contract.
 If applicable, the actions of the contractor, and its representative lobbyist or employee, shall be referred to the appropriate prosecuting authorities.